Cărturești Carusel

 The building that currently houses the bookstore was built at the beginning of the 20th century by the Greek Phanariot Chrissoveloni bankers family.
 During the first few decades of its existence the building housed the Chrissoveloni Bank headquarters, and afterwards it became a general store.
-At the end of the 1990s and early 2000s the building fell into decay, up until 2015 when a five year long rehabilitation, strengthening and conversion project was complete.
+At the end of the 1990s and early 2000s the building fell into decay, up until 2015 when a five year long rehabilitation, strengthening and conservation project was completed.